 The District may provide extended school services during the regular school day when a waiver for alternative service delivery has been obtained.

+Direct Student Services

+The District may apply for Title I funding for Direct Student Services if eligible as provided in Every Student Succeeds Act and the state plan required under federal law.
+Required notices, funding, and provision of Direct Student Services shall be consistent with federal and state requirements.

 References:

 KRS 158.070